samWighton/samWighton.github.io/README.md

 Promoted the use of version control (now in place) and automated unit testing.

-Met up with a board member of the bank to discuss the modernisation of the development process several times.
+Sam was requested to met up with a board member of the bank to discuss the modernisation of the development process several times.
 Even after resigning.

 ### Contract work

 In addition to ongoing employment, Sam also does contract work.
 (Australian Business Number: 42530866880)

 Sam has worked for [Tradimo](https://learn.tradimo.com/about) as a programming coach.
 This work involved meeting with traders to discuss how automation through programming can assist with trading.
 Programs to assist with trading were created and distributed on the site.

+Sam has worked with several teams of market traders from all over the world.
+Developing for them tools and real time analysis software.
+One small company paid Sam to work for months developing a machine learning approach to calculate the probability vectors of the 'bounding area' the market would move in immediately after a news event.
+Sam is still in frequent contact with the head of this company.

 Working for the University of Wollongong and related organisations, Sam created programs to assist in the collection and processing of data for academics.
 His work has been acknowledged in three papers, one of which he is co-author.

-The program written for the above mentioned paper involved the tracking of maggots observed through thermal and visible-light cameras.
+The program for the above mentioned paper was written to track the movement of maggots observed with thermal and visible-light cameras.

+This research allowed a better understanding of the behaviour and temperatures experienced my maggots while in a host.
+Temperature affects the growth rate of maggots, so this research has lead to better time-of-death estimations in the field of criminal forensics.

 Sam wrote a data conversion program for accountancy firm [PKF Lawler](https://www.pkf.com.au/) to assist with government compliance.